dionephy/Wysg.Musm/apps/Wysg.Musm.Radium/docs/Plan.md

 [Original content preserved below for transition period...]

-## Change Log Addition (2025-10-15 â€“ Fix: Shortcut Key Missing NewStudy and LockStudy Modules)
+## Change Log Addition (2025-10-15 ?
+Fix: Shortcut Key Missing NewStudy and LockStudy Modules)
 - **Problem**: The "Shortcut: Open study (new)" automation sequence was not executing `NewStudy` and `LockStudy` modules that are present in the "New Study" button sequence, causing incomplete study initialization.
 - **Symptoms**:
   1. Current study label not changing (NewStudy module not running)